-For details of creating keyframe effects, see "Creating User Programmable DME Patterns" (page 413).
+For details of creating keyframe effects, see "Creating User Programmable DME Patterns" (page 442).

-To use the Split, Page Turn, and Page Roll effects on the MVE-8000 requires the optional MKS-8830M Nonlinear Effect Board. • Note that for an independent key transition, only the Slide, Split, Squeeze, Door, Frame in-out, and user programmable DME patterns are available.
+- To use the Split, Page Turn, and Page Roll effects on the MVE-8000 requires the optional MKS-8830M Nonlinear Effect Board. - In an independent key transition, the following patterns can be used.